chimera-linux/cports/Packaging.md

   disable linker and LTO threads.
 * `linkundefver` *(false)* Pass `--undefined-version` to `ld.lld` to bypass version errors in affected packages.
+* `framepointer` *(true)* If enabled, frame pointers will be turned on to make profiling of resultant binaries easier.

 The following options apply to a single package and need to be specified for subpackages separately if needed: